Detransition: Occurrence

-Detransition has been heterogenously defined in the literature, but available estimates indicate detransition is rare.
-Advocates for Trans Equality's 2015 U.S. Transgender Survey (a cross-sectional nonprobability survey) reported a history of detransition in 13% of those who had pursued broadly defined gender affirmation.
+Detransition has been heterogeneously defined in the literature, but available estimates indicate detransition is rare.
+Advocates for Trans Equality's 2015 U.S. Transgender Survey (a cross-sectional nonprobability survey of transgender adults) reported a history of detransition in 13% of those who had pursued broadly-defined gender affirmation.

 A review in 2024 analyzed detransition among those who received puberty blockers or cross-sex hormones.
 It found the studies used heterogenous methodologies and definitions of the term, with small time frames, low participation, and lack of consideration for patient-level data and confounding factors.
 The majority of studies were small cohorts from specialized gender clinics or were limited to pediatric/adolescent ages.
-Most were from the Netherlands, the USA, the United Kingdom and Denmark.
+Most were from the Netherlands, the United States, the United Kingdom and Denmark.
 It gave point-prevalence proportions of 1.6–9.8% for discontinuation of cross-sex hormone and 1–7.6% for discontinuation of puberty blockers among the transgender population.
 The review noted that the "current literature shows that the decision to detransition appears to be rare" and stated that estimates of those who detransition due to a change in identity are likely overinflated due to conflation between a change in identity and other reasons for discontinuation reported such as "financial barriers, side effects, poor compliance, social issues or goals of treatment met".

-A 2021 meta-analysis of 27 studies concluded that "there is an extremely low prevalence of regret in transgender patients after [gender-affirmation surgery]", with a pooled prevalence of 1%, with under 1% for transmasculine surgeries and under 2% for transfeminine ones.
-A review in 2024 found a pooled prevalence of regret for gender-affirming surgeries was 1.94%, with 4.0% for transfeminine individuals and 0.8% for transmasculine ones.